 In Table 3, it can be observed that all participants in the study responded strongly to the propositions "I support the process of production and marketing of local gastronomic products" and "production and marketing of local gastronomic products contribute to increasing women's employment".
-According to the answers given to the proposition "I share my knowledge and experience with others during the production and marketing of local gastronomic products", it was concluded that 40% of the participants could share their knowledge and experience with others.
-According to the responses given to the propositions "I believe that the projects prepared and implemented for the production and marketing process of local gastronomic products"; It was concluded that 20% of the participants reported positively, while 80% reported negatively.
-All of the participants responded positively to the propositions "Local gastronomic products should be kept alive by establishing a Gastronomy House in cooperation with women's cooperatives and local governments in the process of production and marketing of local gastronomic products" and "Festivals should be organized in cooperation with women's cooperatives and local governments in the process of production and marketing of local gastronomic products"
+According to the answers given to the proposition "I share my knowledge and experience with others during the production and marketing of local gastronomic products", it was concluded that 40% of the participants could share their knowledge and experience with others, while 60% were undecided about sharing their knowledge and experience with others.
+According to the responses given to the propositions "I believe that the projects prepared and implemented for the production and marketing process of local gastronomic products are sufficient" and "I think that local governments and NGOs fulfill their duties in the production and marketing process of local gastronomic products"; It was concluded that 20% of the participants reported positively, while 80% reported negatively.
+All of the participants responded positively to the propositions "Local gastronomic products should be kept alive by establishing a Gastronomy House in cooperation with women's cooperatives and local governments in the process of production and marketing of local gastronomic products" and "Festivals should be organized in cooperation with women's cooperatives and local governments in the process of production and marketing of local gastronomic products."